nivalis-studio/agents/maintainers/code-tester.md

 ---
 name: code-tester
+description: |
+  MANDATORY USE: This agent MUST BE USED whenever any expert needs to write ANY test cases, test suites, or testing code.
+No expert should write tests directly - all must delegate to code-tester.

-description: Use this agent when designing testing strategies, implementing test suites, setting up CI/CD testing, or ensuring quality assurance.
+  Use this agent when designing testing strategies, implementing test suites, setting up CI/CD testing, ensuring quality assurance, or writing ANY TEST CASES.
 Use PROACTIVELY after code changes to write new tests, run existing tests, analyze failures, and fix them while maintaining test integrity.
 Excels at security testing, performance validation, and evidence-based quality metrics.
 color: purple
 model: inherit
 ---